-Gayle has a B.A. degree (Magna Cum Laude) in Psychology, Religion and Philosophy from Concordia College, Moorhead, Minnesota.
+Gayle grew up in New Rockford, North Dakota and has a B.A. degree (Magna Cum Laude) in Psychology, Religion and Philosophy from Concordia College, Moorhead, Minnesota.
 Over the years she has been employed as a Lutheran parish worker, a secretary (in schools, churches and with the US Army, Europe), a social services director for a seniors’ organization, and a program and magazine editor for a church women’s organization.
 She has also done a wealth of volunteer work in numerous church-related facets (choir director for both children’s and adult choirs; accompanist; Bible study leader; Sunday School and Vacation Bible School teacher and superintendent; curriculum writer; organist; lay worship leader; lay preacher; adult Bible class teacher; substitute church secretary; Canadian Lutheran World Relief trip attendee and promoter) and in community-related work with the Winnipeg Bach Festival Board, Alzheimer Manitoba; North Winnipeg Cooperative Community Council for Seniors; (NEST) North End Sponsorship Team in Winnipeg for refugee sponsorship; Winnipeg’s Scandinavian Centre; Winnipeg’s Folklorama; Lake Chapala Writer’s Group and Cantantes del Lago choir in Mexico; Vernon Churches’ Soup Kitchen; Vernon Community Singers; Vernon Writers’ Group; Federation of British Columbia Writers; Vernon Location Writer’s Group; Robbie Burns Society; the Sons of Scotland; and percussionist in the Ukeleles for Fun Band.
 Besides her formative years in the USA (North Dakota and Minnesota), Gayle lived 18 years in Germany, over 2 years in Mexico and immigrated to Canada in 1984 after nine months living in Wisconsin.
 All of these and her family life have provided a wealth of topics for her to write about.
 Watch for future postings of Gayle’s vast assortment of writings about family, personal and spiritual subjects and travelogues.
 (She has traveled extensively throughout Europe, to and from Mexico and spent a month in India and Nepal in 2000.
 Her daughter lives in Norway and her son in San Francisco, so she travels to see them as often as possible.

 You’ll find an increasing number of Gayle’s writings, both new and reprints from items she has written over the years as Gayle Johannesson (1964-2003) and as Gayle Moore-Morrans (2003 to the present).
 Those can be found on this website’s HOME page and are listed below with the dates they were blogged.
 Gayle writes (or ghostwrites for Ian) all the blogposts on this site.
 However, you’ll find below a list of her own writings which will be updated as new blogs are added.